JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 #### Using Windows Installer

->The main server configuration file `<[TeamCity Home Directory](teamcity-home-directory.md)>/conf/server.xml` is updated automatically when there have been no changes to it since the last installation.
+>The main server configuration file [`<TeamCity Home Directory>`](teamcity-home-directory.md)`/conf/server.xml` is updated automatically when there have been no changes to it since the last installation.
 If modification were made, the installer will detect them and backup the old `server.xml` file displaying a warning about the overwrite and the backup file location.
 Other files under `conf` can be overwitten to their default content as well, so if you have made manual modifications in those, check them after the upgrade.

 1. [Create a backup](teamcity-data-backup.md).
 You can create a backup with the "basic" profile on the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page on the updated TeamCity start.
 2. Note the username used to run the TeamCity server.
 You will need it during the new version installation.
 3. If you have any of the Windows service settings customized, store them to repeat the customizations later.
-4. If you are using 64-bit Java to run the service (for example, check for "64" in "Java VM info" on the server's __Administration | Diagnostics__ or in a thread dump), consider backing up the `<[TeamCity Home Directory](teamcity-home-directory.md)>\jre` directory.
+4. If you are using 64-bit Java to run the service (for example, check for "64" in "Java VM info" on the server's __Administration | Diagnostics__ or in a thread dump), consider backing up the [`<TeamCity Home Directory>`](teamcity-home-directory.md)`\jre` directory.
 5. (optional as these will not be overwritten by the upgrade) Back up customizations of the bundled Tomcat server (like port, HTTPS protocol, and so on) or JRE if any.
 6. Check if you a have local agent installed (though it is [not recommended](security-notes.md) to have a local agent), so that you can later select this option in the installer.
 7. Run the new installer and point it to the same place TeamCity is installed to (the location used for installation is remembered automatically).
 Confirm uninstalling the previous installation.
 The TeamCity uninstaller ensures proper uninstallation, but you might want to make sure the [TeamCity server installation directory](teamcity-home-directory.md) does not contain any non-customized files after uninstallation finishes.
 If there are any, backup/remove them before proceeding with the installation.
-8. If prompted, specify the `<[TeamCity Data Directory](teamcity-data-directory.md)>/` used by the previous installation.
+8. If prompted, specify the [`<TeamCity Data Directory>`](teamcity-data-directory.md) used by the previous installation.
 9. (optional as these will not be overwritten by the upgrade) Make sure you have the external database driver [installed](set-up-external-database.md#General+Steps) (this applies only if you use an external database).
 10. Check and restore any customizations of Windows services and Tomcat configuration that you need.
 When upgrading from TeamCity versions 7.1 and earlier, make sure to transfer the [server memory setting](server-startup-properties.md) to the [environment variables](server-startup-properties.md#JVM+Options).
-11. If you were using 64-bit Java to run the server, restore the `<[TeamCity Home Directory](teamcity-home-directory.md)>\jre` directory previously backed up or repeat the 64-bit Java [installation steps](how-to.md#Update+from+32-bit+to+64-bit+Java).
+11. If you were using 64-bit Java to run the server, restore the [`<TeamCity Home Directory>`](teamcity-home-directory.md)`\jre` directory previously backed up or repeat the 64-bit Java [installation steps](how-to.md#Update+from+32-bit+to+64-bit+Java).
 12. If you use a customized Log4j configuration in the `conf\teamcity-server-log4j.xml` file and want to preserve it (note that it is recommended using [logging presets](teamcity-server-logs.md#Logging-related+Diagnostics+UI) instead), compare and merge `conf\teamcity-server-log4j.xml.backup` created by the installer from the existing copy with the default file saved with the default name.
 Compare the `conf\teamcity-*-log4j.xml.dist` file with the corresponding `conf\teamcity-*-log4j.xml` file and make sure that` .xml` file contains all the `.dist` file defaults.
 It is recommended to copy the `.dist` file over to the corresponding `.xml` file until you really need the changed logging configuration.
 13. Start up the TeamCity server (and agent, if it was installed together with the installer).
 14. Review the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.
 Only after that all data will be converted to the newer format.